northstowekarate/northstowekarate.github.io/about/index.md

 We welcome children, teens, and adults of all experience levels.
 Whether you're trying karate for the first time or returning to deepen your practice, you'll find a friendly, inclusive environment where everyone is supported and challenged.

+## Our Instructors

+Simon Apen-Sadler, our chief instructor, is a 4th dan black belt with over 20 years of experience.
+He is first aid qualified, holds an enhanced DBS check, and regularly trains with senior JKA instructors.
+Simon’s teaching philosophy is to balance discipline with encouragement, helping every student progress at their own pace.